 If any portion of the site has been identified as containing historic or archaeological resources, the development must include appropriate measures for protecting these resources, including but not limited to, modification of the proposed design of the site, timing of construction, and limiting the extent of excavation.

-There will be no disturbance of the ground as no foundation will be dug.
-The parcel has been fully utilized for farming and there are no obvious historic or archaeological resources on the site.
+The parcel is currently developed with a school building and parking area.
+There are no obvious historic or archaeological resources on the site.